ryanmr/ryanrampersad.com/content/resume.md

 - my places of employment, and roles
 - my skillset, basically, a list of buzzwords

+*Protip:* if you are recruiter, you get bonus points if you follow me and ping me [@ryanmr](https://twitter.com/ryanmr?recruiter).

 ### Education

 I graduated from the University of Minnesota in 2015 with a Bachelors of Computer Science.
 In the computer science program, I was on the *software engineering*, *systems* and *compilers* track.